awsdocs/aws-security-hub-user-guide/doc_source/asff-top-level-attributes.md

 ```

 **`VerificationState`**
-Optional
 The veracity of a finding\.
 Findings products can provide the value of `UNKNOWN` for this field\.
 A findings product should provide this value if there is a meaningful analog in the findings product's system\.
 This field is typically populated by a user determination or action after they investigate a finding\.
 A finding provider can provide an initial value for this attribute, but cannot update it after that\.
 This attribute can only be updated using [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html)\.
-**Type:** Enum
-**Valid values:**
-+ `UNKNOWN` – This is the default disposition of a security finding unless a user changes it\.
-+ `TRUE_POSITIVE` – A user sets this value if the security finding has been confirmed\.
-+ `FALSE_POSITIVE` – A user sets this value if the security finding has been determined to be a false alarm\.
-+ `BENIGN_POSITIVE` – A user sets this value as a special case of `TRUE_POSITIVE` where the finding doesn't pose any threat, is expected, or both\.

 **[`Vulnerabilities`](asff-vulnerabilities.md)**
-Optional
 A list of vulnerabilities that apply to the finding\.
-**Type:** Array of objects

 **[`Workflow`](asff-workflow.md)**
-Optional
 Provides information about the status of the investigation into a finding\.
 The workflow status is not intended for finding providers\.
 The workflow status can only be updated using `BatchUpdateFindings`\.
 Customers can also update it from the console\.
 See [Setting the workflow status for findings](finding-workflow-status.md)\.
-Type: Object
 **Example**

 ```